 How Violent is Rikers Island?

-Sitting between the Bronx and Queens, Rikers Island is New York’s largest and most famous prison complex.
-It wasfirst used as a military training ground, then it became a dumping site, and now a place of incarceration.
+Rikers Island is New York’s largest and most famous prison complex between the Bronx and Queens.
+It was first used as a military training ground, then became a dumping site, and now a place of incarceration.

-For most of the 20th century and well into the present, the prison had consistently made headlines – usually for bad reasons.
-Aside from its brutal living conditions, the prison also gained notoriety for its incidents of violence.
+The prison has made headlines for most of the 20th century and well into the present.
+But usually for bad reasons.
+Aside from its brutal living conditions, the prison also gained notoriety for violence.

-That’s why reports about violence in Rikers Island aren’t really news for most New Yorkers.
-For years, they’ve been listening to stories of prison riots, inmate suicides, inmates attacking jail officers, and vice versa.
+That’s why reports about violence in Rikers Island aren’t news for most New Yorkers.
+For years, they’ve been listening to stories of prison riots and inmate suicides.
+As well as inmates attacking jail officers and vice versa.